-Projects explore relations between sites, material properties and cultural narratives at various scales.
-They are articulated in buildings, objects, experiments and writings.
-The studio is based in New York, with recently completed projects in the US, Greece and England.
+ALÓS is an architecture and design practice based in New York and Athens.
+Our projects explore relations between sites, material properties and cultural narratives at various scales.
+They are articulated in buildings, objects, environments, experiments and writings.

-Prior to her independent practice Lydia Xynogala worked in several housing, educational, and urban projects at offices in New York, London, and Barcelona.
+ALÓS is directed by Lydia Xynogala.
+Born in Athens, she holds a Masters degree from Princeton University, and Bachelor degrees in Architecture from the Cooper Union and the Bartlett School of Architecture, U.C.L.
+Prior to her independent practice she worked in several housing, educational, and urban projects at offices in New York, London, and Barcelona.

-Her works have been showcased at the Museum of Modern Art, Storefront for Art and Architecture, Van Alen Institute, Society of Architectural Historians, Chemical Heritage Foundation, History of Science Society and ACSA, among other venues.
-Her designs have been featured in magazines such as Domus, Wallpaper, AD, A Public Space , Kerb Journal, among others and in a forthcoming publication by Rizzoli.
+Her work on the relationship between chemistry, material cultures and the built environment has been showcased at the Museum of Modern Art, Storefront for Art and Architecture, Van Alen Institute, Society of Architectural Historians, Chemical Heritage Foundation, and History of Science Society among other venues.
+Her designs and building projects have been featured in numerous magazines and publications such as Domus, Wallpaper, AD, A Public Space, Kerb Journal, and in a forthcoming book by Rizzoli.

 GRANTS AND AWARDS